Emmett Kelly: Return to Hollywood

-Author and Later Career
+Author and later career

 In 1954, Kelly met a 21-year-old acrobat named Evi Gebhardt who was part of an act known as The Four Whirlwinds.
 Their courtship coincided with the release of his autobiography, Clown, My Life in Tatters and Smiles, co-authored with Ringling press agent F. Beverly Kelley.
 The story, published by Prentice-Hall, started appearing in bookstores while the circus was at Madison Square Garden that spring.
-As part of the promotion Kelly made numerous appearances at bookstores and on radio, and on March 26, 1954, he was one of the first guests to be interviewed on Edward R. Murrow’s new CBS television program Person to Person.
+As part of the promotion, Kelly made numerous appearances at bookstores and on radio, and on March 26, 1954, he was one of the first guests to be interviewed on Edward R. Murrow’s new CBS television program Person to Person.

-One of those who was captivated by Emmett's life story was actor Henry Fonda who had read the book while he was filming Mister Roberts in the spring of 1954.
-By that summer Fonda acquired the film rights and he began making plans to produce the story, either as a television program or a full-length motion picture.
+One of those who was captivated by Emmett's life story was actor Henry Fonda, who had read the book while he was filming Mister Roberts in the spring of 1954.
+By that summer, Fonda acquired the film rights and began making plans to produce the story, either as a television program or a full-length motion picture.

-Because Emmett's entire life story could not be told in a half-hour, the program focused on his transition from trapeze artist to clown, with Fonda wearing Willie's makeup, and actress Dorothy Malone playing Kelly's first wife, Eva.
+Because Emmett's entire life story could not be told in a half-hour, the program focused on his transition from trapeze artist to clown, with Fonda wearing Willie's makeup and actress Dorothy Malone playing Kelly's first wife, Eva.
 Clown appeared on the CBS television network on March 27, 1955, and was hosted by Ronald Reagan.

 The program was filmed on a soundstage at Republic Studios and used the equipment of Herbert Weber's Circo Flamante.
-During the program Weber performed on the wire along with the DeWayne teeterboard troupe, Hap Hadley's elephant and Winston's seals.
+During the program, Weber performed on the wire along with the DeWayne teeterboard troupe, Hap Hadley's elephant, and Winston's seals.
 Faye and Rosie Alexander doubled for Emmett and Eva during the flying return sequence.

 As part of the publicity blitz for Ringling's 1955 New York engagement, Emmett appeared on another CBS program less than a month later.
-On April 20, Weary Willie and the Four Whirlwinds appeared on I’ve Got a Secret.
+On April 20, Weary Willie and the Four Whirlwinds appeared on I've Got a Secret.
 Emmett's secret was the fact that he was getting married the next day to one of the girls in the Whirlwinds’ tumbling act, Evi Gebhardt.